-Dutch artist and Nordic folk pioneer Kati Rán has signed with Svart Records, in Finland and will be releasing her second full-length album, Sála, on 24th of May.
-Ahead of that is her new single, ‘Kólga|16’, that’s out now.
+Dutch artist and Nordic folk pioneer Kati Rán has signed with Svart Records, in Finland and her second full-length album, Sála, is out now, as is a video for the title track.

-‘Kólga|16’, is one of the coldest waves of the nine billow-maidens of Rán, one that can take your breathe away in a overpowering chokehold of ice water.
+”‘Kólga|16’, is one of the coldest waves of the nine billow-maidens of Rán, one that can take your breathe away in a overpowering chokehold of ice water.
 What we deem the most ‘destructive of powerful forces of nature’ are as well a necessary and powerful catalyst for change, or gain newfound clarity.”
 Kati Rán expressed of the song, also noting: “‘Kólga|16’, as well touches upon many female figures that in one way or the other made significant sacrifices in their lives, have been sacrificed, betrayed, persecuted or deliberately put in another light in history, in mythology and various folktales across time and culture.”

 You can check out the animated video that accompanies the single here at RAMzine.